 - Failure to communicate knowledge and skills: Make sure to highlight your relevant skills and experience clearly and concisely.

-- Vague job descriptions: Be specific and include concrete examples of your accomplishments in each role.
+- Vague job descriptions: Be specific and include concrete illustrations of your accomplishments.

 - Using pronouns and articles: Avoid using personal pronouns (such as “I” or “my”) and articles (such as “a” or “the”) in your resume.
 Instead, focus on using action verbs to describe your responsibilities and achievements.